 International and Interstate Safety Briefing

-A separate safety briefing for interstate and international competitors only, will be held the day before the event on Friday, 23 February 2018 at 10am.
+A separate safety briefing for interstate and international competitors only, will be held the day before the event on Friday, 21 February 2020.
 This briefing is invitation only to interstate, international and regional participants.
-If you are unsure whether your residential address is considered regional, please contact the RCSA as soon as possible as if you are in the metropolitan area of Perth, you will be expected to attend the Metro Safety Briefing in early February.
+If you are unsure whether your residential address is considered regional, please contact the RCSA as soon as possible.
+If you are in the metropolitan area of Perth, you will be expected to attend the Metro Safety Briefing in early February.

 Online Briefing Video

-For the 2017 Karma Resorts Rottnest Channel Swim we were able to work with Network Ten to produce a special edition of TEN Eyewitness News.
-This video was featured in our 2017 briefings and outlines our rules for this year’s Event.
-While we are always working on updating the rules to make the event safer every year, this should give you an overview on what to expect on the day.
+For the 2019 Rottnest Channel Swim we were able to work with Network Ten to produce a special edition of TEN Eyewitness News.
+This video was featured in our 2019 briefings and outlines the rules for this year’s Event.
+While we are constantly working on updating the rules to make the event safer each year, this should give you an overview of what to expect on the day.
 We hope you enjoy!